 Main Findings:

-- Eucharitidae originated after their ant hosts, though the eucharitids are still >72 million years old.
+- Eucharitidae originated after their ant hosts.
+Though the eucharitids are not a 'young' group, at >72 million years old, ants are likely >125 million years old.

 - Across the eucharitid family, there were several (probably 5) dispersal events from the Old World to the New World (North/Central/South America), all estimated to have occurred in the past 35 million years.